szepeviktor/wordpress-website-lifecycle/WordPress-hooks.md

 See https://codex.wordpress.org/Plugin_API/Action_Reference

-:bulb: Always hook the lastest possible action.
+:bulb: Always hook the latest possible action.

 ### Earliest time to use `add_filter` and `add_action`